Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

-The Taweelah A1 plant has been refurbished and expanded to 385 million litres per day of clean water and 1,430MW.
-Abu Dhabi Water and Electricity Authority (ADWEA) signed a contract with TotalFinaElf and Tractebel in July 2001 for the purchase, expansion and refurbishment of the plant.
+The Taweelah A1 plant was refurbished and expanded to 385 million litres per day of clean water and 1,430MW.
+In July 2001, Abu Dhabi Water and Electricity Authority (ADWEA) signed a contract with TotalFinaElf and Tractebel for the purchase, expansion and refurbishment of the plant.
 The four-year project to expand the facility (one of the biggest cogeneration plants in the world) was completed in 2006.
-A further expansion is now planned.
+Further expansion is now planned.

 Estimates in early 2002 showed that there were 20 ongoing and planned projects in the Middle East alone worth over $10bn, including Taweelah A1.
-The average annual increase of demand in the Arab world is 6% per annum compared to the 3% global average.
+The average annual increase in demand in the Arab world is 6% compared to the 3% global average.
 The United Arab Emirates is planning to add 8,000MW during this decade.

 The Gulf Cooperation Council estimated $100bn of investment would be necessary over the ten years, which is why it moved more towards private investment.
 UAE and Oman have been the leading countries in developing the private sector in Build-Operate-Transfer (BOT) and Build-Own-Operate (BOO) projects.

 The three GE 9E co-generation gas turbines were equipped with bypass stacks so that they can be operated in high-pressure single or combined cycle modes.
 There were also five new combined cycle 9E gas turbines.

 The original three Heat Recovery Steam Generators (HRSG) were replaced with eight standardised pieces of equipment and three new steam turbines that receive steam from the HRSGs via a common header.
 Three new 202.7MW back-pressure steam turbines were added to supply steam for the desalination units.